Officials :: 2019-20 Clinics

 A - No. You may attend any clinic held anywhere in the branch that best fits your schedule.
-However please remember that you must pre-register for your clinic online.
-If you do attend an out of district clinic, let your RIC know so they will be able to keep you on their active officials list.
+Please remember, however, that you must pre-register for your clinic online.
+If you do attend an out-of-district clinic, let your RIC know so they will be able to keep you on their active officials list.

 Q - What level should I register for?

-A - To register as a level 1 you must be 14 years of age by Dec 31st.
+A - To register as a Level 1 official, you must be 14 years of age by December 31.

-- To register as a level 2 official you must be 16 years of age by Dec 31st.
+- To register as a Level 2 official, you must be 16 years of age by December 31.

-- You may register as a level 2 if you are 16 without any previous experience if you pass the exam.
+- You may register as a Level 2 official if you are 16 without any previous experience if you pass the exam.

-- Hockey Nova Scotia requires that you remain an official for a minimum of 2 years at each level before you can advance to the next level.
+- Hockey Nova Scotia requires that you remain an official for a minimum of two years at each level before you can advance to the next level.

-- If you have taken a year off of officiating you must start one level below what then what you were registered at (ex – level 3 took a year off, I have to take level 2 this year)
+- If you have taken a year off of officiating, you must start a level below the level you previously officiated at (example: I was a Level 3 official but I took a year off.
+That means I have to take Level 2 clinic this year)

-- To register as a junior official you must be 13 years of age by Dec 31st.
+- To register as a junior official, you must be 13 years of age by December 31.

 - Please note: The junior officials program is only available in some select areas.
-These officials can only work novice levels of hockey.
+These officials can only work U9 levels of hockey.